paulwib/gulp-ssg/README.md

         sections: [
             {
                 name: 'bar',
-                url: 'bar',
+                url: '/bar/',
                 files: [<bar/index.html>, <bar/foo/index.html>]
             }
         ]
     }
 ```

-This can be used for things like generating global navigation.
 Also each file has a reference back to it's section in the tree, so it's possible to generate sub-navigation too with `file.data.section.files`.

 ## Example